typescript-eslint/typescript-eslint/docs/getting-started/linting/README.md

   - This allows you to use the rules within your codebase.
 - `extends: [ ... ]` tells ESLint that your config extends the given configurations.
   - `eslint:recommended` is ESLint's inbuilt "recommended" config - it turns on a small, sensible set of rules which lint for well-known best-practices.
-  - `plugin:@typescript-eslint/eslint-recommended` is a configuration we provide which disables a few of the recommended rules from the previous set that we know are already covered by TypeScript's typechecker.
   - `plugin:@typescript-eslint/recommended` is our "recommended" config - it's just like `eslint:recommended`, except it only turns on rules from our TypeScript-specific plugin.

 Further reading: